rezaakb/spotify-recommender/README.md

 <img width="836" alt="image" src="https://user-images.githubusercontent.com/23244168/232262185-f297f8d0-004b-44f3-b73d-440c95619634.png">

-The goal of a recommendation system is to recommend or predict items a user might like based on their data or based on the entire user database.
-A general recommendation system pipeline includes steps such as Data Extraction, Data Preprocessing, Recommendation algorithm, and Output Recommendations.
-In this project we developed a Music Recommendation System Using the famous Spotify Million Playlist Dataset.
-We pre-processed about two million unique songs and find a feature vector for each of them.
-The user searches for songs by track name and artist name.
-Then, the user selects their desired songs from the list based on which the system returns relevant recommendations.
+Our project focuses on developing a Music Recommendation System using the Spotify Million Playlist Dataset.
+We processed approximately two million unique songs to create feature vectors for each of them.
+Users can search for songs by track name and artist name, select their preferred songs from the list, and receive relevant recommendations from the system.

 ### Preprocessing stages
 <img width="951" alt="image" src="https://user-images.githubusercontent.com/23244168/232262227-11a4b50b-039d-48f7-a3e8-5e3deea7c710.png">

+Data preprocessing included cleaning 32GB of raw data and performing sentiment analysis on Dataproc.
+Feature vectors were obtained from the Spotify API for 1,998,516 unique songs.
+Features were joined and saved in MongoDB for further processing.

+### Recommendation Method

+To find similar songs, we calculated the cosine similarity between the mean feature vector of selected songs by the user and all feature vectors in our database.
+Each feature vector comprises 27 features, including danceability, energy, loudness, speechiness, and more.

+### Components Used

+- Flask: Framework for developing the REST-Server.
+- HTML, CSS, and JS: Used for the frontend UI.
+- Pyspark: Utilized for preprocessing the Spotify Million Playlist Dataset.
+- APIs: Spotify API for extracting features and cover art images.
+- Redis: for message queuing.
+- MongoDB: Storage for extracted features.
+- Google Storage Bucket: Used to store raw data.
+- Docker and Kubernetes: Deployment of the application.